arzwa/MultilocusIsland/docs/draft-hapdip2.md

 case but not in the other.

-## Discussion
+# Discussion

 Speciation, in essence, amounts to the buildup and maintenance of linkage disequilibria [@felsenstein1981], with different sets of alleles maintained in different subpopulations.
-Heterogeneous selection and drift across different subpopulations contribute to the buildup of LD, whereas migration and recombination (including hybridization) break up patterns of LD.
+Local adaptation due to heterogeneous selection (as well as drift and mutation) across different subpopulations contributes to the buildup of LD, whereas migration and recombination (including hybridization) break up patterns of LD.
 Populations are reproductively isolated to the extent that selection counteracts this breaking up of associations through recombination.
 In this paper, we have focused on reproductive isolation through the maintenance of local adaptation in the face of gene flow, assuming a scenario of secondary contact.
-Importantly, we have ignored the details of how the initial LD was built up by selection and drift.
-We have also ignored that other contribution to LD, physical linkage, having assumed free recombination among selected loci throughout.
 Of key importance is that, in the presence of selection, the rate at which patterns of LD are broken up due to migration and recombination is not independent of the magnitude of LD.
-Selection against migrant genotypes eliminates sets of alleles jointly, leading to stronger reproductive isolation due to divergent selection.
+Selection against migrant genotypes eliminates sets of alleles jointly, leading to stronger reproductive isolation due to divergent selection when local adaptation is polygenic.
-The effects of polygenic selection against migrant genotypes can be accurately captured by the gene flow factor, which quantifies the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles [@sachdeva2022].
+The effects of polygenic selection against migrant genotypes can be quantified by the gene flow factor $g$, or the associated effective migration rate $m_e = mg$, which accounts for the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles [@sachdeva2022].

-In this paper, we derived an expression for the gff in a diploid or haplodiplontic mainland-island model with heterogeneous selective effects across loci and showed how it can be used together with classical single locus population genetic theory to yield accurate predictions of allele frequencies on the island.
+We derived an expression for the effective migration rate in a diploid or haplodiplontic mainland-island model with heterogeneous selective effects across loci and showed how it can be used together with classical single locus population genetic theory to yield accurate predictions of equilibrium allele frequencies on the island.
 Our results show how the maintenance of adaptive differentiation in the face of gene flow depends jointly on the extent of LD, drift, dominance and variation in selective effects across the set of selected loci, and that details about